Philly Special: Aftermath

 The Eagles went on to win Super Bowl LII, 41–33.
 It was the team's first NFL championship since 1960, and first ever Super Bowl win.

-After the game, coach Doug Pederson told reporters "We call [the play] the Philly special."
+After the game, coach Doug Pederson told reporters, "We call [the play] the Philly special."
 Pederson also noted that the play came from "[looking] at different plays around the league and the collegiate ranks, and things that over the years that might fit what we do.
 We found this one that fit, and we've been working on it for the last couple of weeks and tonight was the night."

 Two days after the game, Showtime's Inside the NFL released footage with audio between Coach Doug Pederson and Nick Foles.
 It showed Foles suggesting the Philly Special, saying "You want Philly Philly?", and Pederson responding, after a thoughtful pause, by saying "Yeah, let's do it."

 On February 20, ESPN's Darren Rovell announced that the Philadelphia Eagles had filed for a trademark for the term "Philly Special."
 Seven other groups, including Yuengling, also filed for the trademark.
 Yuengling later retracted their file for the trademark.
 The Eagles successfully secured a trademark registration for the term on October 5, 2021.
 The team uses the term for apparel and other paraphernalia.

-At the 2018 NFL Owners Meetings in Orlando, Doug Pederson said that the play is being unofficially retired for at least one season due to other teams' awareness of the play.
+At the 2018 NFL owners meetings in Houston Texas, Pederson said that the play is being unofficially retired for at least one season due to other teams' awareness of the play.

 On June 14, 2018, the Eagles received their Super Bowl rings.
 The bezel of the ring contained 127 diamonds, which is the total from the numbers of the jerseys of the three players who handled the ball after the snap on the Philly Special—Corey Clement (30), Trey Burton (88) and Nick Foles (9).

 In September 2018, a statue commemorating the Philly Special, showing the moment of discussion between Nick Foles and Doug Pederson, was unveiled at Lincoln Financial Field.
 The statue was commissioned by Bud Light and sculpted by Raymond Gibby.

-Eagles offensive lineman Lane Johnson, Jason Kelce and Jordan Mailata released a Christmas album, A Philly Special Christmas, in 2022.
+In 2022, Eagles' offensive linemen Lane Johnson, Jason Kelce and Jordan Mailata released a Christmas album named A Philly Special Christmas.
 The album's name is inspired by the Philly Special.
+The trio released a second Christmas album in 2023, called A Philly Special Christmas Special.